SharePoint/sp-dev-docs/docs/spfx/office-addins-create.md

 You'll need to deploy the solution to tenant using the **tenant scoped deployment option** to ensure that the component can be found in the context of the add-in URL as defined in the manifest xml file.
 This setting can be adjusted in the **package-solution.json** file by updating the `skipFeatureDeployment` as `true`.

 > [!NOTE]
-> See [Office Add-ins: Office Add-ins XML manifest](https://docs.microsoft.com/office/dev/add-ins/develop/add-in-manifests) for more information on the manifest file.
+> For more information on the manifest file, see: [Office Add-ins: Office Add-ins XML manifest](https://docs.microsoft.com/office/dev/add-ins/develop/add-in-manifests).

 ## Use Office JavaScript SDK (Office.js) in the web part code